 - Crab Rangoon Dip - make a dip out of the filling and chips out of wonton wrappers and dip

-- Spicy - add jalapenos to the mix for a little spice
+- Spicy and Peppery - add jalapenos along with red bell pepper to the mix for a little spice and texture

 See this spicy version of this recipe on my website!